xayon40-12/LambdaCube/README.md

     ```

 **NOTE**: If the tree-sitter in this repository changes, you might need to first delete the grammar repository fetched by Helix in the `runtime` repository (`runtime/grammars/sources/lambdaCube`) and then use `helix -g fetch` and `helix -g build` again.

+#### Themes

+Tree-sitter allows to provide a large variety of highlight queries.
+However, every themes only handle a handful of all these available queries.
+I recommend to try the theme "catppuccin_mocha" for this language as it covers most of the highlight queries used in this language.
+It is set as default in this github repository thanks to the `.helix/config.toml`, so opening any `.lam3` with `helix` from inside this repository will use the "catppuccin_mocha" theme.

 ## Grammar